 - Your brain (like getting a great idea or noticing something that needs doing)

 It’s essential that you know where everything is coming in, so nothing gets overlooked.

 Now we’ve looked at what comes in, we’re going to look at how you collect it.
 This is a great chance to not only think about how you collect things, but also look to see if there are any gaps in your current system.

-You need to make sure you have a collection tool for to all the things coming in.
+You need to make sure you have a collection tool for to all the things that arrive in your world.

 If you can, try to narrow it down to something like the following:

 - Email inbox

 - To-do list